lyakoway/ai-data-pilot/README.md

 ## Use cases

-Data lives in databases and Excel, and getting a number usually means an analyst ticket.
+Data lives in databases and Excel, and getting a number usually means filing an analyst ticket.
 SQL quality and latency here are measured on a public test dataset.